MayleenZ/BuzzWord-Game/README.md

 ## GAME:

 **THEMES**:
-Three themes: Food, General, Holiday
+There will be three themes: Food Edition, General Edition and Holiday Edition.
 The surprise button will give the users a random selection of themes.